 My husband and I bought an almost perfect house back in 2015.
 It met most of our criteria except that it lacked was a proper master suite.
 The bedroom was small but it wasn’t the worst.
 The bathroom and closet on the other hand… pretty horrible.
 So we came up with a renovation plan to make the master suite of our dreams.
 It involved gutting the closet, master bathroom and the den that was behind both of those rooms.
-In this post I’ll share the steps that we took to create the master closet that I had dreamed up.
+In this post I’ll share the full process for our DIY custom closet.
 When I first started this custom closet I hadn’t yet built drawers so I designed it using IKEA TARVA and IVAR.
 Turns out drawers aren’t nearly as hard as I had imagined but using IKEA dressers is definitely an even easier alternative.

 Here is what the project looked like on demo day.
 I remember the feeling of Oh, no, there is no turning back now!
 The room to the left with the light on is the old closet and the red room in the back is the old den.
 We removed all of the plumbing, framed for a door to the den/new bathroom and then moved the closet wall to the right to make the closet as big as we could with still allowing a hallway where the old bathroom was.